A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 Nishiki Ichiba is less than a minute’s walk north of Shijō Street, with the closest subway station being Shijō Station on the Karasuma Subway Line.
 The market is also within walking distance of both Karasuma and Kawaramachi Stations on the Hankyu Kyoto Line.
 It can easily be part of a Kyoto travel itinerary that includes the nearby Gion District and Yasaka Shrine.

 3. Tsukiji Outer Market, Tokyo (築地場外市場, Tsukiji Jōgai Shijō)

-Thirdly, the marketplace remains a great place to buy food ingredients such as dried scallops and shrimps.
+Thirdly, this beloved Japanese food market remains a top spot to buy food ingredients such as dried scallops and shrimps.
 While prices might not be the best within Japan, what’s sold is always top-notch in quality, with shops highly familiar with non-Japanese speaking customers too.